opennetworkinglab/aether-docs/edge_deployment/runtime_deployment.rst

 .. image:: images/fleet-move-workspace.png

-1) Switch the Fleet workspace to **fleet-default** by selecting it from the drop down menu in the top menu bar.
+1) Click the second dropdown menu from the left at the top and select **fleet-default**.
 2) Select **Clusters** on the left menu and you'll see the new cluster.
-3) Select the cluster by clicking the checkbox on the left of the cluster name.
+3) Click the checkbox in front of the cluster name.
-4) Select **Assign to...** button to assign the cluster to the target workspace.
+4) Select **Assign to...** button and assign the cluster to the Aether workspace.

-Switch to the target workspace, click **Clusters** in the left menu, and check the new cluster exists.
+Switch the workspace to the Aether workspace, click **Clusters** in the left menu, and check the new cluster exists.
 Wait until the cluster state becomes **Active**.